-Failure to Meet Case Submission Deadline
+Failure to Meet Case Submission Deadline (Traditional track only)

 Applicants who achieved a passing score on the exam but did not meet the deadline for case submission, including any granted extensions, may reapply within three years of when the original application was submitted.
-They may reapply by submitting the following by October 23, 2017.
+They may reapply by submitting the following by the application deadline.

-- Application (found at www.abdsm.org/Resources/ PDF/ABDSMApplication.pdf) - Payment of reapplication fee (\$995)
+- Application (found at abdsm.org/resources) - Payment of reapplication fee (\$995)

-Reapplicants must also submit the following by February 12, 2018.
+Reapplicants must also submit the following by April 5, 2019.